Icinga/icinga2/doc/14-addons-plugins.md

 Use your distribution's package manager to install the `pnp4nagios` package.

-If you're planning to use it configure it to use the [bulk mode with npcd and npcdmod](http://docs.pnp4nagios.org/pnp-0.6/modes#bulk_mode_with_npcd_and_npcdmod) in combination with Icinga 2's [PerfdataWriter](15-features.md#performance-data).
+If you're planning to use it, configure it to use the [bulk mode with npcd and npcdmod](http://docs.pnp4nagios.org/pnp-0.6/modes#bulk_mode_with_npcd_and_npcdmod) in combination with Icinga 2's [PerfdataWriter](15-features.md#performance-data).
 NPCD collects the performance data files which Icinga 2 generates.